gocd/docs.go.cd/faq/deploy_a_specific_build_to_an_environment.md

+---
+description: Deploy specific revisions of the materials to an environment using GoCD
+keywords: deploy, revision, material, deployment pipeline
+---

 # Deploy specific revisions of the materials to an environment

-Go allows you to hand pick which revision of your materials you would like to deploy to your environment.
+GoCD allows you to hand pick which revision of your materials you would like to deploy to your environment.
 This is a a very common requirement on larger projects which have multiple materials in their deployment pipeline.
 Sometimes you may wish to have control over which revision of the application is deployed to a particular environment (say UAT).

 ### Select specific revisions of materials to deploy